zbturtle/Neutrality/README.md

-Neutrality is hacking toolkit built off of others.
+Neutrality is a hacking toolkit built off of others.